The Mother Of The Teen Dating A Suspected Neo-Nazi Was Concerned About The Relationship Months Before She Was Killed

 A close relative of the suspect, who was not identified, reportedly told News4 on Wednesday that the teen struggled with mental illness, but that the family did not know about reports of his Nazi beliefs.
 BuzzFeed News's calls to the suspects' parents went unanswered.

-In an interview with WJLA, Janet Kuhn said the parents kept a "tight eye" on their daughter and "disapproved of all the time she was spending with him...hours on the phone."
+In an interview with WJLA, Janet Kuhn said the parents kept a "tight eye" on their daughter and "disapproved of all the time she was spending with him ... hours on the phone."

 In text messages to Allem, Kuhn-Fricker worried about the time her young daughter spent talking to the suspect on the phone, and his influence over her.